-Net sales from equipment increased \$4.3 million, or 159.3%, to \$7.0 million for the second quarter of 2006 from \$2.7 million for the comparable period in 2005.
-Equipment sales growth was led by the United States, followed by Other International, Europe and Canada.
-We predominantly attribute our sales growth to sales of Columbia® brand bags and packs, which were previously designed and sold by a licensee.
-We began selling Columbia brand equipment in 2006 after the expiration of our license agreement.
+Net sales from equipment increased \$2.7 million, or 150.0%, to \$4.5 million for the third quarter of 2006 from \$1.8 million for the same period in 2005.
+Equipment sales growth was led by Other International, followed by the United States, Europe and Canada.
+We predominantly attribute our sales growth to sales of Columbia® brand bags and packs, which were previously designed and sold by a licensee and included in net license income.
+We began selling Columbia brand equipment in 2006 after the expiration of the license agreement.